antonpalermo/next-dragonpay-example/README.md

 # next-dragonpay-example
-Consuming Dragonpay API using NextJS
+Consuming Dragonpay API using NextJS for collection